Life Vibes: Integrative medicine & nutrition, a new approach to a healthy lifestyle

 From my own experience, changing eating habits and making healthier lifestyle choices gave me a better perception on my personal wellness.

 Choosing to eat a predominately plant based, whole foods diet I had more energy, clarity and felt better overall.
+I was able to find different types of whole foods cookbook online and in shops which helped me explore whole food recipes too.

 Practicing yoga has helped me to become more calm and focused, easing physical tension and emotional stress.